Newsletter Subscribe

 Enter your email address below and subscribe to our newsletter

 Today, we’re making Garlic Naan.
-During the Mughal Empire in India, the Maharajas feasted on flatbread baked in tandoor ovens.
-Naan is served in Indian homes and restaurants worldwide.
-But did you know that it actually originated from Ancient Persia?
+During the Mughal Empire in India, the Maharajas enjoyed flatbread that was baked in tandoor ovens.
+Naan is now served in homes and restaurants worldwide.
+Interestingly, naan originated in Ancient Persia.

 Active dry yeast, Sugar, Warm water, All-purpose flour, Salt, Whole milk yogurt, Butter, Vegetable oil, Garlic cloves, Chopped Parsley.

-Make the Naan: Break off a piece of naan dough and roll it into balls.
-If the dough is sticky, dip in some all-purpose flour.
+Break off a piece of naan dough and roll it into balls.
+If the dough is sticky, dip it in some all-purpose flour.
 Dust flour onto a clean surface.
-Place the naan dough ball on the surface, flatten it with your hands, or use a rolling pin.
+Place the naan dough ball on a surface and flatten it with your hands or a rolling pin.
 Once flattened, add butter to a preheated pan on medium-high heat and cook for one minute on each side.
 Thereafter, remove and set aside.
 Repeat the process for all naans.
 Garnish with the garlic butter and finely chopped parsley.

 Think of curries, stews, and spicy foods.
-There are so many possibilities when it comes to serving garlic naan.
+There are so many ways to serve garlic naan.
 You can serve it alongside some grilled lamb chops with Baba Ghanoush.
 Beef Stew is also another incredible option for this flatbread.
-Creating a meze platter featuring hummus, marinated olives, sumac onions, and Baked Chicken with Garlic Yogurt will make a great combination of flavours.
+Creating a meze platter featuring hummus, marinated olives, sumac onions, and Baked Chicken with Garlic Yogurt will create a great flavor combination.

-Store in the fridge in an airtight Tupperware.
-It will last for three to four days.
-Naan freezes well.
-First, let it cool completely, then wrap it in parchment paper separately.
-You can store it for two to three months.
-To reheat, defrost it and warm it in a skillet with butter.
+To store naan, place it in an airtight Tupperware container and refrigerate.
+It will remain good for three to four days.
+Naan also freezes well; just make sure to let it cool completely before wrapping each piece in parchment paper.
+You can keep it in the freezer for two to three months.
+To reheat, defrost the naan and warm it in a skillet with some butter.